The best camera for film students in 2025

 Superseded by GH6: The GH5 II has been replaced by the Panasonic GH6, which offers more advanced features but at a higher cost.

 It takes two UHS-II SD cards and offers 5-axis Dual IS giving up to 6.5 stops of stabilization.
-The Panasonic GH6 is more advanced in almost every way but you will spend a lot more money on it.
+The Panasonic GH6 and GH7 are both more advanced in almost every way, but you will spend a lot more money on either of them.

 Read our full Panasonic Lumix GH5 II review for more details or Panasonic Lumix GH5 II vs Panasonic GH6